 Once the trap is baited, you can use some grass or sticks to help cover the trap.
 Although this step is not necessary, it does add to the minks desire to investigate holes and tunnels, and it prevents birds from trying to access your bait.
 I think the grass over the live trap also helps keep the sun off the bait allowing it to stay fresher for a longer period of time.

-Once the live trap is baited, simply set the trap and you're done.
+After you have bait inside the trap, simply set the trigger and you're done.